-One thing that sets the Redox API apart from API’s like HL7 FHIR is our ability to rapidly add new elements and get them live in production quickly.
+One thing that sets the Redox API apart from API’s like HL7 FHIR is our ability to rapidly support newly emerging use cases and get them live in production quickly.
 As our data models evolve with new data points, our first focus is always on developer satisfaction.
 Below, you’ll find information on how we handle updates to our models today and what our plans are down the road.

-- Change data types of fields in the JSON (string to Array, number to string, etc.)
+- Changing data types of fields (e.g. string to Array, number to string, etc.)

-- Decommission a Data Model or Event Type without transitioning you to a replacement
+- Decommissioning a Data Model or Event Type

-- Add new fields of any data type (Array, string, etc.) to existing data models
+- New fields of any data type (Array, string, etc.) to existing data models